 Testing the CCA or the cold-cranking amps can be done with a battery analyzer tool.
 The car battery and CCA will be different for vehicles because it depends on the engine size.
 Larger engines need more power, therefore, higher voltage batteries.

-Connect the red positive clamp onto the positive terminal of the battery and the black clamp onto the negative terminal of the battery.
+Connect the red positive clamp to the positive terminal of the battery and the black clamp to the negative terminal of the battery.
 Turn on the battery analyzer tool and select the type of battery and the CCA written on the battery.